-The CJE House will host artists of all kinds, screenwriters, playwrights, TV writers, fiction writers, poets, non fiction writers, you name it.
+The CJE House will host artists of all kinds—screenwriters, playwrights, TV writers, fiction writers, poets, non-fiction writers, you name it.
 Also, musicians and composers, from classical performers to rock and roll thrashers.
-We also welcome applications from photographers, sculptures and fine and graphic artists.
+We also welcome applications from fine artists, commercial artists and photographers.

 The "CJE House" is a new program division of the Hi-Desert Cultural Center and has already brought together an impressive group of successful artists and supporters (Mentor Board) that have agreed to work with the residents in their chosen field — should they request such guidance.
 Under the Hi-Desert Cultural Center (a fully compliant non-profit 501(c)(3) powerhouse in the region), the Mentor Board has among its ranks best-selling authors, Emmy, Tony and other major award-winning working artists and arts related professionals that are willing to volunteer their time to mentor our veterans.
 Our notable group of mentors include Liev Schrieber, Luke Perry, Bebe Neuwirth, Diane Paulus, Hal Linden, Austin Pendleton and many more.

-Would you PLEASE consider donating to make this program a reality?
+Would you PLEASE consider donating to our program?